 MF CICHLID STONE Ceramic Aquarium Rock Cave Decor

 This is a ceramic rock cave for your Cichlids.
-It is not only for Cichlids, but they will certainly love it.
+It is not only for Cichlids, but they will certainly love it (you can check the price and more info here).
 It has a smooth surface that can act as a good breeding ground for your fish, both on the inside and outside.
 The cave itself is fairly large and will easily accommodate several Cichlids, making it perfect for breeding and spawning.
 It makes for a really nice smooth and natural environment, the same kind which these fish would have in the wild.
 This item will make for good shelter for all of your fish, shrimp, and even snails too.

 It is a 100% ceramic rock, not a real rock.
 It is a surprise that a fake rock like this looks as real as it does.
 You really can’t tell the difference between this thing and a real rock.
 It has been treated and tested for safety in order to ensure that it does not leach chemicals into the water.
 It is quite convenient that this cave is hollow because it does not displace too much water in the aquarium, therefore it is technically a space saver.
 The rock itself is a little too small for other fish though.
 Only smaller fish like Cichlids will be able to make good use of this thing.

 Not all people have the same tastes or needs, which is why we have another 4 awesome Cichlid rock options for you to check out right here.